 Marble is a tiny town located in the state of North Carolina.
 With a population of 278 people and just one neighborhood, Marble is the 536th largest community in North Carolina.

-Marble is a blue-collar town, with 48.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marble is generally considered to be a blue-collar town.
+48.61% of the Marble workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marble is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Marble who work in sales jobs (20.83%), food service (12.50%), and office and administrative support (6.94%).

-Being a small town, Marble does not have a public transit system used by locals to get to and from work.
+Marble is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Marble in 2022 was $19,135, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $76,540 for a family of four.
 However, Marble contains both very wealthy and poor people as well.